mtergel/flare/README.md

 Create a Supabase project.
 Enable authentication.
 The project uses only Google and Github OAuth providers.

-Todo: Create a script to replicate schema, for now, you can use the generated [types](/src/utils/generated.ts) file to mimic it.
+Todo: Create a script to replicate schema, for now, you can copy the [schema](/Supbase%20Schema.png).
+Or you can use the generated [types](/src/utils/generated.ts) file for reference.

 ### Installation
 - Clone the repo